 Alysha is a 4th year Global Studies major with an emphasis in Latin American studies and Spanish.
 She has always been extremely passionate about justice and helping people get what they deserve and have their voices heard.
 She hopes to take this passion to law school in the future and utilize the degree to reform our criminal justice system so that everyone is treated equally within the system regardless of sex, gender identity, sexuality, race or class.
 She has been a hotline counselor for the past two years with Standing Together to End Sexual Assault (previously known as Santa Barbara Rape Crisis Center) and has been an intern at the Santa Barbara District Attorney's office for about 6 months.

 Emily is a UCSB alumna ’19 and received her Bachelor’s Degree in Philosophy—with an emphasis in ethics & public policy—and Sociology.
 She is currently interning at the California State Capitol and is a policy fellow at the Campaign for College Opportunity during her gap year before law school.
-Emily wants to dedicate her career to ensuring every individual has equitable access to education and healthcare by addressing issues that particularly affect marginalized communities—specifically those affecting women, people of color, and the LGBTQ community.
+Emily wants to dedicate her career to ensuring every individual has equitable access to education and healthcare by addressing issues that affect women, people of color, and the LGBTQ community.

 Summer is a 4th year Political Science major who plans on attending graduate school after UCSB.
 Over the past summer she interned at Congressman Horsford’s office focusing on community outreach and women’s issues.
 She is passionate about standing up for women’s rights, LGBTQ+ rights, and minorities.